 Braided Rugs

 Today, braided rugs are made with all new materials.
-They also come in sharp colors that match today's fabrics.
-They are perfect for rooms where our decor will benefit from a "home-spun" or colonial look.
-Nothing says "take me back in time" like a braided area rug.
+They also come in a spectrum of colors that match today's fabrics.
+They are perfect for rooms where our decor will benefit from a "home-spun" or colonial aesthetic, offering a nosalgic touch that resonates with both traditional and modern decor.Durability

-Yes!
-Braided rugs are very durable.
-The variation of colors is perfect for hiding soil and traffic patterns.
-The random changes are superb at hiding small stains too.
+Braided rugs are renowned for their robustness.
+The varied color patterns adeptly conceal soil and traffic patterns, making them practical for high-traffic areas.
 It's not that braids don't get dirty or stained.
 They do, but they just don't show it.
 They are like magicians that are great at hiding what's right in front of you.You Need a Non-Slip Pad

 Braided rugs are very durable.
 However, they are most vulnerable to coming apart at the stitching, so ALL braided rugs should be placed over a non-slip pad (even large braids).
 A non-slip pad reduces strain on the stitching, and greatly extends the life of your braided rug.
 All braided rug manufacturers require the use of a non-slip pad to validate stitching warrantiesBraided Rug Construction